-- A. Number of Children who regularly attend Catholic School and/or Religious Education Classes K-8. - B. Number of Children who attend Empowering God's Children Classes K-8. - C. Number of Youth who regularly attend Catholic School and/or Religious Education Classes 9-12. - D. Number of Youth who attended Empowering God's Children Classes Grades 9-12. - E. Number of Children who parents declined having their children attend the Empowering God's Children Classes. - F. Parents who have signed the OPT out form and are on file in the Parish. - G. Number of Parents who have been offered and received copies of the lessons to teach at home.

-2.3 The official third-party auditing company of the USCCB sets the requisite parish statistics by releasing a new Safe Environment Audit Form each year.
+- A. Number of Children who regularly attend Catholic School and/or Religious Education Classes PK-8. - B. Number of Children who attended abuse prevention training PK-8. - C. Number of Youth who regularly attend Catholic School and/or Religious Education Classes 9-12. - D. Number of Youth who attended abuse prevention training Grades 9-12. - E. Number of Children who parents declined having their children attend the abuse prevention training. - F. Parents who have signed the OPT out form and are on file in the Parish. - G. Number of Parents who have been offered and received copies of the lessons to teach at home. - 2.3 The official third-party auditing company of the USCCB sets the requisite parish statistics by releasing a new Safe Environment Audit Form each year.
 The form is typically released by June 1 each year.
 Please note the Chancery relies on the release of these forms to begin the annual Safe Environment Audit.
 The required information and questions presented to the parishes and other diocesan entities is subject to minor revisions on an annual basis.
 No parish or diocesan entity should submit their Safe Environment Audit information until the new forms have been received and released by the Chancery.